 The minimum width of a window well is 36″, with a minimum projection of 36″ also.
 If there is no egress ladder, the window well can be no deeper than 44″.
 If there is a permanent egress ladder installed, there is no limit to the depth of the window well.

 Basement Window Egresses in Iowa and Nebraska

 The minimum opening of the window, if it is above grade is 5.7 square feet.
 If the window is below grade, the opening can be no smaller than 5.0 square feet.
 The minimum width of a basement window can be no less than 20″ and the height can be no smaller than 24″.

 According to the 2015 International Residential Code, emergency escapes must be able to be operated without the use of keys, tools, or special knowledge.

 If you are installing an egress window, make sure that the people doing the work know what they are doing.
 If you violate the law, they won’t be the ones in trouble, you will be.
 The experts at Jerry’s Waterproofing stay on top of the codes and laws of Iowa and Nebraska, to make sure you are always in compliance.
 We install the latest products that follow the rules of the law and are dependable and safe.

-Many people are worried about water pooling in the window wells, causing flooding and water problems for their Iowa or Nebraska home.
-Jerry’s Waterproofing makes sure that your egress windows and window wells are waterproof with drainage systems that take care of extra groundwater and prevents stagnant water from pooling in the window well.
+Many people are worried about water pooling in the window wells.
+It can cause flooding and water problems for their Iowa or Nebraska home.
+Jerry’s Waterproofing makes sure that your egress windows and window wells are waterproof with drainage systems.
+The systems take care of extra groundwater and prevent stagnant water from pooling in the window well.

 This is just a quick overview of what to keep in mind when thinking about egress windows.
 Contact the professionals at Jerry’s Waterproofing or with your builder if you want to make sure you are following all local rules and laws in Iowa and Nebraska.